The Stars of Our Racing Syndicates in Melbourne & Sydney

 Read below about some of our star racehorses that have won some of the most prestigious prizes on the Australian Racing calendar.

 Snitzel ex Millrich

-The inspiring winner of the inaugural The Everest at Royal Randwick, Redzel shot to national fame after winning the $10 Million race in October 2017.
-Triple Crown’s third individual Group 1 winner, the son of Snitzel won the G1 Darley Classic in November, to add to his G1 Doomben 10,000 win in April.
+The inspiring back-to-back winner of the first two runnings of The Everest at Royal Randwick, Redzel shot to national fame after winning the $10 Million race in October 2017, and then successfully defended his crown in the world’s richest race on turf in 2018.
+Triple Crown’s third individual Group 1 winner, the son of Snitzel won the G1 Darley Classic in November 2017, to add to his G1 Doomben 10,000 win in April 2017.

-A winner of $7,797,750 in prizemoney, Redzel sits eighth on the list of record prizemoney earners in Australian racing history!
-A life-changing horse and currently one of Australia’s best!
+A winner of over $16 Million in prizemoney, Redzel sits second on the list of record prizemoney earners in Australian racing history, behind only wondermare Winx!
+A life-changing horse and one of Australia’s best!